 Where $G{MA}\lambda/8\pi R$ is a modified version of the Friis transmission equation representing the measurement antenna (MA) with linear power gain G{MA} both transmitting and receiving the signal reflected from the DUT at a distance R from the MA, for a total distance of 2R.
 Since the gain of the measurement antenna includes the effect of mismatch on the antenna, there is no need to further evaluate the VSWR of the measurement antenna itself.
 The S-Parameters in Γ{load} correspond to the path loss of any cables and attenuators between the measurement antenna and the first significant mismatch Γ_2 .
-As described in Section 2.1, this can be replaced by a single measurement of the measurement antenna to the antenna.
+As described in Section 2.1, this can be replaced by a single measurement of the mismatch at the end of the cable attached to the measurement antenna.
 To determine the worst-case possible error contribution due to this term, Γ{DUT} may be set to 1 to represent a perfectly reflecting metal plane normal to the measurement antenna boresight.
 The maximum error due to this term is then converted to a standard uncertainty contribution as described in Section 2.1.